hyperledger/web3j-openapi-gradle-plugin/README.md

 ## Plugin tasks

-The ``Web3j-OpenAPI-gradle`` plugin adds tasks to your project build using a naming convention on a per source set basis
+The ``Web3j-OpenAPI-gradle-plugin`` adds tasks to your project build using a naming convention on a per source set basis
 (i.e. `generateWeb3jOpenAPI`, `generate[SourceSet]Web3jOpenAPI`).